amberchisholm/night-day/README.md

 # night-day
-Simple website that when the sun/moon is click changes the background to night or day
+Simple website that when the sun/moon is clicked, changes the background to night or day.